 Recommended clothing: Rainwear (either rain jacket or poncho); multiple layers (for chilly mornings)

 Recommended personal items: Water, food, Ziploc bag/dry bag (to protect items, such as small electronics, from rain), Ziploc bag (to dispose of any potential litter items, such as food wrappers), cloth face covering (for restrooms stops)

-What’s provided: Hiking poles, a poncho in case of light rain, and a wildly entertaining and educational experience!
+What’s provided: Hiking poles, a poncho in case of light rain, and an entertaining and educational experience!

 Tips: Never required but always appreciated!

 - Child (14 and under) with 2 Adult Tickets